Photography Life

 Although the Nikon Z7 II is only ahead of the Z9 in size and weight (and some photographers may even disagree with that, preferring the Z9’s bigger grip and heft), that doesn’t make the Z7 II a bad camera.
 For one thing, it’s $2500 less expensive than the Z9 – money that can go directly to getting better lenses to maximize the quality of this 45-megapixel sensor.
 On top of that, even though the Z7 II doesn’t beat the Z9 in a lot of categories, it does tie it in some important areas, especially regarding the image sensor.

 Specifically, the Z7 II and Z9 sensors both have a 45-megapixel resolution, a base ISO of 64, and a high ISO of 25,600.
 The biggest difference is that the Z9 has a stacked sensor, while the Z7 II does not.
 The purpose of a stacked sensor is to improve readout speed, which helps with the Z9’s fast frame rate.
-But in terms of image quality, it doesn’t offer an advantage, and the two cameras are comparable in that regard.
+But in terms of image quality, it doesn’t offer an advantage, and the two cameras have effectively the same image quality (see my Nikon Z9 review for the tests to prove it).

 Nikon Z7 II Image Samples #31